0cjs/sedoc/EE/tools/KiCad.md

 format.

 On sheets we place _symbols,_ which have:
-- _Pin numbers_ to be connected to _wires_ and _buses._ Pins have optional
+- _Pin numbers_ to be connected to _wires_ and _buses._
-  names as well.
+  Pins have optional names as well.
-- _Fields_ including Reference (e.g., 'U1'), Value (e.g. '100 μF'), Library
+- _Fields_ including 'Reference' (e.g., 'U1'), 'Value' (e.g. '100 μF'),
-  Link, Library Descriptor.
+  'Library Link', 'Library Descriptor'.
-- A board editor _footprint_  matches its Reference field and pin numbers to those of a schematic symbol.
+- A board editor _footprint_  matches its 'Reference' field and pin numbers to those of a schematic symbol.
-- Symbols may have a set of standard footprint templates that can be used to generate a footprint to the board editor.
+- Symbols may have a set of standard footprint templates that can be used to generate a footprint in the board editor.
 Or any footprint can be linked.

+Symbols are always copied from a _symbol library,_ either "global" (which typically means local to the current host) or "project local," often distributed with the project.
+After the initial copy, updates to the library symbol may later be selectively copied to the symbol in the schematic.

-Symbols are defined the schematic, but may be copies from libraries that can be updated from those libraries. __View » Symbol Library Browser__ and __Place » Place Symbols__ show a list of known libraries from `sym-lib-table`  (e.g., "74xx", "Memory_EPROM") these may be expanded by clicking ▶ to see the symbols in each library.
+__View » Symbol Library Browser__ and __Place » Place Symbols__ show a list
+of known libraries from `sym-lib-table`  (e.g., "74xx", "Memory_EPROM")
+these may be expanded by clicking ▶ to see the symbols in each library.
 Symbols may be in several parts placed separately, e.g., 7400's "Unit A" through "Unit D" (NAND gates) and "Unit E" (power).

 #### Boards and Footprints